Bayernatoor/btc_self_custody/src/faqs/general/general_faq13.md

 <br>

-**8\.** Covering a broad range of technical bitcoin topics including self-custody, the  <a class="underline text-blue-400" href="https://stephanlivera.com/" target="_blank" rel="noopener noreferrer">Stephen Livera podcast</a> is a great listen.
+**8\.** Covering a broad range of technical bitcoin topics including self-custody, the  <a class="underline text-blue-400" href="https://stephanlivera.com/" target="_blank" rel="noopener noreferrer">Stephan Livera podcast</a> is a great listen.

 <br>

 **9\.** Ready to dive into the technical details of Bitcoin with the people who build it (caution may induce sleep) check out <a class="underline text-blue-400" href="https://bitcoin.review/" target="_blank" rel="noopener noreferrer">Bitcoin.review</a> hosted by NVK from coinkite.